wanetty/wanetty.github.io/src/content/posts/react2shell_en.md

 ### The Advanced Exploit

-I used the **NextRce** tool which automates the process.
+I used the **[NextRCE](https://github.com/ynsmroztas/NextRce)** tool which automates the process.
 The brilliance of this exploit is that it doesn't need a valid Server Action ID (it attacks non-existent endpoints intercepted by the router) and retrieves the command output.

 The key payload does something like this: